 The new bonds are officially called Putable Automatic Rate Reset Securities (PARRS), but they are commonly known as ratchet bonds.
-After 2003, these bonds have a feature that resets the coupon rate each year to 94 basis points over the rate on the prevailing 30-year Treasury bond, if the new coupon would be lower than the ratchet bond's current coupon.
-In other words, the coupon on the bond will fall if interest rates fall, but will never increase from year to year, letting TVA lock in the lowest interest rates that prevail during the bond's life.
-In essence, TVA gets to refund its debt in any year when rates fall, thus the term "ratchet."
+These bonds have a feature that resets the coupon rate each year, starting in 2003, to 94 basis points over the rate on the prevailing 30-year Treasury bond-provided the new coupon would be lower than the ratchet bond's current coupon.
+In other words, the coupon on the bond will fall if interest rates fall, but it will never increase from year to year, allowing TVA to lock in the lowest interest rates that prevail during the bond's life.
+In essence, TVA gets to refund its debt in any year when rates fall, whence the term "ratchet."